Lesson Plan: 2018 World Population Data Sheet

 PRB’s World Population Data Sheet is an excellent reference and data analysis tool.
-Teachers are encouraged to have their students use the data sheet for a variety of topics and activities.
-The following are a series of short activities to provide access to the wealth of data on the world, regions, and individual countries.
+Teachers are encouraged to have their students use the Data Sheet for a variety of topics and activities.
+The following series of short activities allows students to access a wealth of data on the world, regions, and individual countries, and develop their data literacy skills and knowledge of geography.

-- Interactive Map for the 2017 World Population Data Sheet
+- Interactive Map for the 2018 World Population Data Sheet.

-- Insights from the 2017 World Population Data Sheet
+- Insights from the 2018 World Population Data Sheet.

 One class period for each activity.